Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-fa3hH1d7y50.md

 ### Transcript

-> you're a fast let it fly yeah it's pretty fun to make the trains collide it's pretty fun until you're like working on specific train lines and you're like every time it happens did i mess up because like this there's a lot of trial and error when you're setting this up um because sometimes you're you're like you feel like a genius when you set up the i certainly felt like a genius when i got this this train line working and then you've then i found like an issue with like a deadlock or something like so you have to go back and fix it
+> you're a fast let it fly yeah it's pretty fun to make the trains collide it's pretty fun until you're like working on specific train lines and you're like every time it happens did i mess up because like this there's a lot of trial and error when you're setting this up, because sometimes you're you're like you feel like a genius when you set up the i certainly felt like a genius when i got this this train line working and then you've then i found like an issue with like a deadlock or something like so you have to go back and fix it